-The Balance sheet shows net assets at 31 March 2022 of £4.58m, up from £4.44m at the end of the prior year.
-Much of this value is related to the charity's tangible fixed assets and other investments held in endowment funds, which comprise £4.21m of the total.
-The remaining funds sit as unrestricted free reserves of £438k and negative restricted funds of £69k.
-This fund is in deficit as it comprises the net book value of the car park improvement works and the balance of the associated loan that funded them; the depreciation charge writing the asset off over its expected useful life has brought the carrying value of the asset down beneath the value of the remaining loan balance.
-This is not considered to be a concern and will catch up in time when more of the loan is repaid.
+The Balance sheet shows net assets at 31 March 2023 of £4.27m, down from £4.58m at the end of the prior year.
+Much of this value is related to the charity's tangible fixed assets and other investments held in endowment funds, which comprise £3.81m of the total.
+The remaining funds sit as unrestricted free reserves of £445k and restricted funds of £20k..